Pay by Phone with Voice Calling

 Use the Say PerCL command and privacymode to process PCI compliant payments over voice call

-In this tutorial, we will guide you through implementing a pay by phone IVR system using FreeClimb.
+In this how-to guide, we will guide you through implementing a pay by phone IVR system using FreeClimb.
 This system will perform the following actions:

 • Receive an incoming call via a FreeClimb application